auth0/docs/articles/users/references/user-profile-structure.md

 | `username` | text | (unique) The user's username. | Y | Y | Y | N | Y |

 ::: note
-Two other fields are not technically part of the user profile, but may be of interest when importing users:
+Three other fields are not technically part of the user profile, but may be of interest when importing users:

 * `password_hash` (text): Hashed password for the user's connection.
 When users are created, Auth0 uses [bcrypt](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/) to secure the password.
 Importing compatible hashed passwords allows users to retain their passwords, thereby providing a smoother experience.
 Compatible passwords should be hashed using bcrypt $2a$ or $2b$ and have 10 saltRounds.
+Note that this field can only be provided when the user is first imported — it can not be updated later.
+* `custom_password_hash` (object): A more generic way to provide the users password hash.
+This can be used in lieu of the password_hash field when the users password hash was created with an alternate algorithm.
+Note that this field can only be provided when the user is first imported — it can not be updated later.
 * `password_set_date` (date time): Timestamp indicating when the password for the user's connection was set.
 At user creation, this field exists, and `last_password_reset` does not.
 If the user has reset their password, this field and `last_password_reset` are identical.
 :::